Sadie Dupuis

-Sadie Dupuis (born Sarah Dupuis; July 8, 1988) is an American musician who is the guitarist, lead vocalist and lyricist for the band Speedy Ortiz and formerly for the band Quilty.
+Sarah Elizabeth "Sadie" Dupuis (born July 8, 1988) is an American musician who is the guitarist, lead vocalist and lyricist for the band Speedy Ortiz.
 She has also released two solo albums, Slugger and Haunted Painting, under the name Sad13.
 Dupuis has published two books of poetry.
 A portrait of her was featured on the August 22, 2022 cover of The New Yorker.
+In October 2023, Rolling Stone included Dupuis on its 250 Greatest Guitarists of All Time list.

 Early life and education

 Dupuis began playing music as a child, singing in choirs and playing piano.
 She joined a professional choir in middle school and toured internationally with it through high school.
 She learned to play guitar at the age of 13.
 When she was 14, she spent a year studying at Kent School, a private co-educational college preparatory school in Kent, Connecticut.
 She is a graduate of Shepaug Valley High School in Washington, Connecticut.
 She is also an alumna of Buck's Rock, an educational arts camp where she was both a student and an instructor of music, which later inspired Speedy Ortiz to fundraise for Girls Rock Camp.

 Dupuis attended the Massachusetts Institute of Technology (MIT) for two years.
 She initially pursued dual degrees in mathematics and music before becoming interested in the school newspaper and deciding to eschew mathematics in favor of writing.
 After leaving MIT, she completed her schooling at Barnard College with a concentration on poetry.
 Before becoming a full-time musician, she worked as a freelance writer, taught writing courses, and got her MFA in poetry at University of Massachusetts Amherst.